Agamidae

 - Agamidae's instance of is recorded as taxon[3].

-- Agamidae's taxon name is recorded as Agamidae[9].
+- Agamidae's scientific name is Agamidae[7].

 - Agamidae's Commons category is recorded as Agamidae[8].